sokcheng/Kitsuchan-NG/README.md

 Porting cogs to Kitsuchan-NG's architecture is also generally simple, especially since the bot exposes some similar APIs to common bots such as Twentysix's Red.
 Again, remember to modify them so that they work with `rewrite`.

-Note that Kitsuchan-NG exposes additional APIs not found in the standard discord.py library, including a global `aiohttp.ClientSession` and a modified event handling subsystem that makes it easier to add event listeners in cogs.
 Check the wiki for more details on those.